1. What is the Wildlife Rehabilitator Grants Program?

 Medical supplies including gauze, cotton tips, bandages, thermometers, and nursing pads

-1 Please refer to DEECA Wildlife – Rehabilitation Authorisation Guide: Things you need to know, 2023
+1 Please refer to DEECA Wildlife – Rehabilitation Authorisation Guide: Things you need to know, June 2023

 2 Wildlife tracking research permit is required if it is used to track animals.

-3 Exclude PPE for Emergency Response
+3 Exclude PPE for Emergency Response.

-5 Cap at $300 per recipient for cost of registration fees.
+7Capped at $300 per recipient for cost of registration fees.
 Flights, accommodation, and food are not eligible.

-Appendix B – Non-Eligible Items
+Appendix B – Non-eligible items

 What items will not be funded?